BestTimesToVisit.com Logo

 food

-Immerse yourself in the vibrant chaos of the Mercado Central, one of Europe's oldest and most beautiful food markets.
-Arrive mid-morning to witness locals expertly selecting the freshest produce, seafood, and meats.
-Grab a freshly squeezed orange juice or a 'bocadillo' (sandwich) from one of the bustling stalls for an authentic taste of Valencian life.
+Immerse yourself in the vibrant chaos of Mercado Central, one of Europe's oldest and most beautiful food markets.
+Arrive mid-morning when it's bustling with locals buying fresh produce, seafood, and local delicacies.
+Grab a freshly squeezed orange juice or a 'bocadillo' (sandwich) from one of the stalls for an authentic taste of Valencia.

 Best time: Year-round